douglangille/darkling-whim/_posts/2020-01-29-i-heart-markdown.md

   - Two #s are for sections and three #s denotes a new subsection.
   - You can technically go to six #s, but that seems a wee bit silly.
   - These sections can be used to generate a table of contents.
 This is really important for screen readers and in generating ebooks.
-- Three *s by itself represents a horizontal line.
+- Three or four *s by itself represents a horizontal line.
 Semantically, it indicates a change in context or topic, but isn't reflected in the document's overall structure.
 - Use a blank line as a spacer between paragraphs.
 Text on adjacent lines are treated as a single paragraph.
 Multiple line breaks are ignored.
 - Text wrapped in *s indicate emphasis (semantic) and is typically presented as italics (styling).
 - Text wrapped in two **s indicates strong (semantic) and is typically presented as bold (styling).